-Net energy metering (NEM) is one of the most basic elements of what makes solar power systems a smart financial choice for home and business owners.
-It also happens to be the center of much contention over the past few years, pitting solar providers and environmental advocate groups against traditional energy companies, with consumers caught in the middle without a clear path forward.
+Net energy metering is a key aspect in making solar power systems a smart financial choice for home and business owners.
+However, it has been a subject of much contention in recent years, pitting solar providers and environmental advocacy groups against traditional energy companies, leaving consumers caught in the middle without a clear path forward.

-Put simply, net energy metering is the contracted billing arrangement that allows consumers with solar power systems to sell back the energy they don’t end up consuming to their local grid.
-As part of your standard solar installation, your home or business will be outfitted with an energy meter measuring how much electricity your solar power system has generated.
-This meter is separate from the one that your home is already equipped with by your local energy provider and is used to measure your property or business’s energy consumption.
+Put simply, net energy metering is the contracted billing arrangement that allows consumers with solar power systems to sell the surplus energy they generate back to their local grid.
+When you install a solar power system in your home or business, an additional energy meter is installed to measure the electricity generated by your solar panels.
+This gauge is separate from what’s offered by your local energy provider and is used to measure your property or business’s energy consumption.

 How NEM Works

-The controversy over NEM came when it was initially introduced.
-Utility companies balked at compensating solar customers at full retail rates — i.e. the rates they charged non-solar equipped consumers for their electricity — and petitioned lawmakers to add fees to solar customers to help balance out what they claimed was an unfair advantage solar customers had over non-solar customers.
-Some industry experts speculated that this response was in fact an effort to disincentivize customers going solar and the potential loss of income that the utility companies would experience.
+Controversy surrounding NEM arose when it was first introduced.
+Utility companies opposed compensating solar customers at full retail rates, which were the prices charged to non-solar customers.
+These companies petitioned lawmakers to add fees for solar users, claiming that they had an unfair advantage.
+Some industry experts speculated this response was an attempt to discourage customers from going solar and to mitigate the potential income loss faced by big utility.